gemini-testing/gemini/README.md

 Once you have few plans written you need to capture reference images:

 ```
-shooter gather [paths to plans]
+gemini gather [paths to plans]
 ```

-If no paths are specified, every `.js` file from `shooter` directory will be read.
+If no paths are specified, every `.js` file from `gemini` directory will be read.
-By default, configuration will be loaded from `.shooter.yml` in the current directory.
+By default, configuration will be loaded from `.gemini.yml` in the current directory.
 To specify other config, use `--config` or `-c` option.

 ## Running tests